CROSS DISCIPLINE

 81 x 190 cm, 2013-2015,, Unique piece, In private and public collections.

-The photographic transfer prints are created through a manual process, where images are transferred onto fabrics that represent their environments—psychologically, physically, and symbolically.
+The photographic transfer prints are created through a manual process, where images are transferred onto printed fabrics that represent environments—psychologically, physically, and symbolically.
 These fabrics reflect the cultural and historical contexts of the subjects, creating a dialogue between the images and materials.
-Hawai'i's immigration history, shaped by the blending of European and Asian influences, is represented through how Japanese immigrants adapted European fabrics for work clothes and later used kimono fabrics for Aloha shirts.
-This series explores the hidden realities of immigration and was showcased at the Month of Photography in Paris.
+Hawai'i's immigration history, shaped by the blending of European and Asian influences, is represented through how Japanese immigrants adapted European fabrics for work clothes and later used kimono fabrics for Aloha shirts. the Month of Photography in Paris.

 Porcelain transfer